jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 Use two types of designs to handle data join in microservice architecture:
 - use public REST API to read data from other service, join data from other service and data from this servcie in the application,
-- use data event to publish data changes from the data's master service to other services. save the data in the service local db. then join in the service's local database,
+- use data event to publish data changes from the data's master service to other services. save the data in the other service local db. then join in the service's local database,

 ### distributed transactions design
-Use workflow or sage designs to handle distributed transactions in microservice architecture.
+Always avoid distributed transactions.
+Instread, always use local transaction.